KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ### ISO/IEC 7064 MOD 1271-36 Algorithm

 The ISO/IEC 7064 MOD 1271-36 algorithm is suitable for use with alphanumeric strings.
-It generates a two check alphanumeric characters.
+It generates two check alphanumeric characters.

 #### Details